eXascaleInfolab/ImputeVIS/README.md

 After setting up the frontend and backend, you can access the application by opening http://localhost:5173 in your browser.

-## Contributing

-Might be possible after the thesis has finished, but currently this is not desired.

 ## License